ChevisOfficial/pydesy/README.md

 Also present:
 ```
 1. Reading TLE format
 2. Some problems from geometry
+3. Each constructed move or intersection can be displayed in a separate window for clarity of the result
 ```
 To install and use:
 ```